Unboxed-Software/solana-course/content/durable-nonces.md

 Notice that we are setting `skipPreflight: true` in the `sendAndConfirmRawTransaction` function.
 This step is crucial because, without it, the transaction would never reach the network.
 Instead, the library would reject it and throw an error, leading to a failure where the nonce does not advance.

 However, this is not the whole story.
-In the upcoming test case, we'll discover scenarios where even if the transaction fails, the nonce will not advance.
-Let's dive right into it.
+In the upcoming test case, we'll discover a scenario where even if the transaction fails, the nonce will not advance.

-## 5. The nonce account Will Not Advance if the Transaction Fails Because of the Nonce Advance Instruction
+## 5. Test: Nonce account will not advance if the transaction fails because of the nonce advance instruction

 For the nonce to advance, the `advanceNonce` instruction must succeed.
 Thus, if the transaction fails for any reason related to this instruction, the nonce will not advance.

-The `nonceAdvance` instruction could fail for several reasons:
-1. If the nonce authority did not sign the transaction.
+A well-formatted `nonceAdvance` instruction will only ever fail if the the nonce authority did not sign the transaction.
-2. If there were any mistakes in the instruction.

-**1. The Nonce Authority Didn't Sign the Transaction**
+Let's see this in action.

 ```ts
 it('The nonce account will not advance if the transaction fails because the nonce auth did not sign the transaction', async () => {